 Signs People Need Painkiller Addiction Treatment

 The slow progression of painkiller dependency can mask the day-to-day buildup of signs that a person is becoming addicted.
 Additionally, some common symptoms include losing interest in everyday activities, lethargy, and a lack of empathy.
+When these signs begin to show, it may be time to search for a partial hospitalization program for help.

 An addicted person depends on prescription painkillers to satisfy their emotional, psychological, and physical needs.
 Also, they may drink alcohol or take other medicines to boost their “high.”